kaidong-chr/HW13_Burger/README.md

   ### Prerequisites
   1. mySQL work bench
   2. VS Code
-  3. npm packages: mysql, inquirer, console.table and asciiart-logo
+  3. npm packages: mysql, express, and express-handlebars.

   ### Installation
   ```
-  npm i mysql inquirer console.table asciiart-logo
+  npm i mysql express express-handlebars
   ```

   ### Usage
   In mySQL workbench, setup the database using schema.sql and insert some content using seed.sql.<br />
-  In VS Code terminal, install the npm dependencies, then use <i>node app.js</i> to run the app in the terminal.
+  In VS Code terminal, install the npm dependencies, then use <i>node server.js</i> to run the app in the terminal.

   ### Questions
   Contact me for questions at dongkai981@gmail.com<br />